 Again, like Abraham and Isaac’s story, the story is instructive.

-From the very beginning, Jesus is clear that his mission is to bring Good News to people.
+From the very beginning, Jesus is clear that his mission is to bring Good News to people, and that it was happening right then.
 From the very beginning, it is clear this message might well get him killed.
-Not killed for some “cosmically necessary” reason, but because it was a threat to many other human beings who didn’t like it.
+Salvation was present throughout Jesus’ ministry.
+He wasn’t killed for some “cosmically necessary” reason, but because it was a threat to many other human beings who didn’t like this very message.

 “Gave” Means Gave.
 Period.

 The Gospel of John repeats this powerful truth in a verse that everybody who watches sports knows by heart: John 3: 16

 “For God so loved the world that he gave his only Son, so that everyone who believes in him may not perish but may have eternal life.”

 God gave God’s son.
 Gave to the world.
 Gave as messenger of this incredible Good News (the same Good News of Luke Chapter 4).
 Gave to walk among us, “full of grace and truth.”